in-toto/attestation/spec/predicates/deployment.md

 The decision to allow or deny a deployment request may happen in "real-time", i.e. the control plane may query an online authorization service at the time of the deployment.
 Such an authorization service requires low-latency / high-availability SLOs to avoid deployment outage.
-This is exarcebated in systems like Kubernetes where admission webhooks run for every pod deployed.
+This is exacerbated in systems like Kubernetes where admission webhooks run for every pod deployed.
 Thus it is often desirable to "shift-left" and perform an authorization evaluation ahead of time _before_ a deployment request reaches the control plane.
 The deployment attestation _is_ the proof of authorization that the control plane may